clay-rs/clay-rs.github.io/_includes/knowledge_header.md

-The knowledge base of the project.
-Here you can find basics of raytracing theory, architecture of the project, code examples and other useful information.
+In the knowledge base of the project you can find basics of raytracing theory, architecture of the project, code examples and other useful information.

 ### Table of content